IMOS - Glossary

 Top-Off: A situation in which a cargo is loaded at multiple ports with varied rates and offloaded at a single discharge port.
 See Reverse Top-Off.

-Tow: A combination of one boat and one or more barges that are working, at least temporarily, as a unit (formerly Inland Unit).
-Thus, it is a tow that goes on a voyage, not an individual boat or barge.
-In the Veson IMOS Platform, tows are represented as vessels with Type Code Tow.
+Tow: A combination of one boat and one or more barges working as a unit.
+In IMOS, tows are represented as vessels with Type Code Tow.

 Tons per Centimeter (TPC) or Tons per Inch (TPI): The number of tons loaded for each centimeter/inch the vessel goes down in the water.

-Tramp: A vessel with no regular schedule or itinerary whose owner sends it to find the most lucrative employment, as opposed to a liner.
+Tramp: A vessel with no regular schedule or itinerary, as opposed to a liner.

-Trip TC: A Time Charter Contract Type covering a very short time, usually one voyage, as opposed to a Period TC or a Long-Term TC.
+Trip TC: A Time Charter Contract Type covering a very short time, usually one voyage.

-Turn Time: Extra hours allowed for steaming into the berth after NOR is tendered and before laytime commences (used for bulkers, not for tankers).
+Turn Time: Extra hours allowed for steaming into the berth after NOR is tendered and before laytime commences.

 Turnbull Wakeman (1991): A model typically used to price Asian options.
 It is available on the Trading Profile.